Medical expert of the article

 Why is a spleen cyst dangerous?

-The cystic formation is a kind of capsule filled with liquid.
-If its diametrical size does not exceed 20 mm, then pain and any other symptoms are usually absent.
+A cystic formation is a kind of capsule filled with liquid.
+If its diameter does not exceed 20 mm, then there is usually no pain or any other symptoms.
 But if the spleen hurts, the cyst in such cases is already large or multiple.
 The clinical picture will be varied:

 - constant or paroxysmal pain on the left side in the hypochondrium;

-- feeling of pressure and fullness, especially after eating, heaviness, nausea, belching;
+- a feeling of pressure and distension, especially after eating, heaviness, nausea, belching;

-- sometimes - cough, shortness of breath, unpleasant tingling sensation when trying to take a deep breath.
+- sometimes - cough, difficulty breathing, unpleasant tingling when trying to take a deep breath.

-However, pathology is dangerous not only by the appearance of pain and discomfort, impaired digestion and breathing.
-Rupture of the spleen cyst with the development of a state of "acute abdomen", purulent-inflammatory complications, bleeding into the abdominal cavity, general intoxication syndrome - all these are serious and formidable problems with a high risk of death.
-Fortunately, such consequences are relatively rare.
-However, all the existing risks should be taken into account for further timely response.
-[17], [18]
+However, the pathology is dangerous not only because of the appearance of pain and discomfort, digestion and breathing disorders.
+Rupture of the spleen cyst with the development of the state of "acute abdomen", purulent-inflammatory complications, bleeding into the abdominal cavity, general intoxication syndrome - all these are serious and formidable problems, with a high risk of death.
+Fortunately, such consequences occur relatively rarely.
+However, all existing risks should be taken into account for further timely response. [ 17 ], [ 18 ]

 Patients with suspected spleen cysts or other diseases affecting the abdominal organs must be examined by a surgeon.
-The doctor will examine, interview the patient, conduct palpation and percussion diagnostics, so that he can suspect a particular problem.
-Already to clarify the diagnosis, the following studies will be additionally assigned:
+The doctor will examine and question the patient, conduct palpation and percussion diagnostics, thanks to which he will be able to suspect a particular problem.
+To clarify the diagnosis, the following studies will be additionally prescribed:

 - general and biochemical blood tests;